NirDiamant/Controllable-RAG-Agent/README.md

 2. Anonymizing the question to create a general plan without biases or pre-trained knowledge of any LLM involved.<br>
 3. Breaking down each task from the plan to be executed by custom functions with full control.<br>
 4. Distilling retrieved content for better and accurate LLM generations, minimizing hallucinations.<br>
+5. Answering a question based on context using a Chain of Thought, which includes both positive and negative examples, to arrive at a well-reasoned answer rather than just a straightforward response.<br>
-5. Content verification and hallucination-free verification as suggested in "Self-RAG: Learning to Retrieve, Generate, and Critique through Self-Reflection" - https://arxiv.org/abs/2310.11511.<br>
+6. Content verification and hallucination-free verification as suggested in "Self-RAG: Learning to Retrieve, Generate, and Critique through Self-Reflection" - https://arxiv.org/abs/2310.11511.<br>
-6. Utilizing an ongoing updated plan made by an LLM to solve complicated questions.
+7. Utilizing an ongoing updated plan made by an LLM to solve complicated questions.
 Some ideas are derived from "Plan-and-Solve Prompting" - https://arxiv.org/abs/2305.04091 and the "babyagi" project - https://github.com/yoheinakajima/babyagi.<br>
-7. Evaluating the model's performance using `Ragas` metrics like answer correctness, faithfulness, relevancy, recall, and similarity to ensure high-quality answers.<br>
+8. Evaluating the model's performance using `Ragas` metrics like answer correctness, faithfulness, relevancy, recall, and similarity to ensure high-quality answers.<br>

 ## Prerequisites